ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Change Log

+##### 1.04
+- Added option to place the custom launchers box to the left or to the right of the searchbox.
+- Added option to auto set the searchbox width to fit the entire menu width.
+- Added option to align the applications info box text to the left.

 ##### 1.03
 - Added option to invert the placement of the categories box and the applications box.
 - Added option to display the **Favorites** as a category.